Mapea: a social art project in Venezuela

 The method: In the beginning we had a basic outline that was discussed, evaluated and modified as the workshops developed.
 The basic model was to start at the school and talk to the students about the mornings activities, and then walk down through the barrio with them to the museum taking notes of the accessibility (or lack of) of routes and landscapes.

 Once in the museum we provided refreshments and snacks while we acclimatised to the museum room.
 Sala 2 is the main exhibition room of the Museum of Contemporary Art and was somewhat imposing at the beginning when it was pretty much empty.
-Then we brought out the 500 x 700 cm brown paper map with basic outlines stencilled on it, and stood around the edges to familiarise ourselves with the spaces we had just walked through and their location on the paper.
+Then we brought out the 500 x 700 cm brown paper map with basic outlines stenciled on it and stood around the edges to familiarise ourselves with the spaces we had just walked through and their location on the paper.
 Hector or Carlos Fabian would lead some simple movement exercises to express how the city made us feel while helping to break the ice a little, creating a relaxed atmosphere within the group, who often had unpredicted issues such as feeling uncomfortable taking their shoes off to begin work.

 Once we had identified the areas to work on (we would start with the school and each child’s house) paint was handed out and we would get down to work.
 The format turned out to be ideal for a classroom group of thirty odd, and the map was mostly finished by the end of the morning to conclude the exercise by seeing it raised and hung amid a round of comments before departing back to school.